 Initial phasing of Reynolda Campus construction began in 1951, yielding 1.14 million gross square feet of building space by the end of 1956.
 Steady addition of new facilities has resulted in the near completion of original planning concepts.
-Today, the campus includes nearly 200 acres of land and 2.5 million gross square feet of building space.
+Today, the Reynolda campus includes nearly 321 acres of land and 3.5 million gross square feet of building space.
+An additional 125,000 gross square feet at Wake Downtown and 14,000 gross square feet at Brookstown support the University's graduate programs and undergraduate programs in engineering and sciences.